Friedjof/MultiGeiger/docs/source/setup.rst

    This is the SSID of the built-in AP and can be changed.
 If the sensor was already registered with this number at sensor.community, a new registration is mandatory.
 -  Geiger accesspoint password
    This is the password for the built-in AP.
 It **MUST** be changed the first time.
 If desired, the default password **ESP32Geiger** can be used again.
 The field must not be left blank.
 Save the password to your favourite password manager.
+-  Admin user
+   Fixed username: **admin**.
+The admin password is the same as the AP password above.
+There is no separate HTTP Basic Auth field in the portal; change the AP password to change the web login password.
 -  WiFi client SSID
    Here you have to enter the SSID of the WLAN you want to connect for network/internet access.
 -  WiFi client password And here the corresponding password.